axelarnetwork/axelar-core/docs/proto/proto-docs.md

-<a name="axelarnet.v1beta1.RegisterIbcPathRequest"></a>
+<a name="axelarnet.v1beta1.RegisterIBCPathRequest"></a>

-### RegisterIbcPathRequest
+### RegisterIBCPathRequest
-MSgRegisterIbcPath represents a message to register an ibc path for an asset
+MSgRegisterIBCPath represents a message to register an IBC tracing path for an asset

 | Field | Type | Label | Description |